CalebJohn/eql/README.md

 (1+2 *6+2)*3 = ((1+2)*6+3)*3 = 60
 ```

 eql also supports some functions.
-Functions use polish notation, and can drop the parenthesis for single number argument functions.
+Functions use Polish notation, and can drop the parenthesis for single number argument functions.

 ```
 gcd(9,8) *32+4 = gcd(9, 8)*32+4